marco262/my_wiki/data/onednd/advancement/feats.md

 Whenever you finish a Short Rest or a Long Rest, you can meditate and change that Damage Type choice.

+## Epic Boon of Fate

+**Prerequisite:** Mage or Priest Group
+**Repeatable:** No

+When another creature that you can see within 60 feet of you makes a d20 Test, you can roll a d10 and apply the number rolled as a bonus or a penalty to the d20 roll.
+Once you use this benefit, you can't use it again until you roll Initiative or finish a Short Rest or a Long Rest.

 ## Epic Boon of Fortitude

 **Prerequisite:** None